Black Tax vs. Ubuntu

 According to Land Audit Report of 2017, “about 76% of the population, poverty is a constant threat in their daily lives.”
 More than 5 million people live in informal settlements (backyard shacks and stand alone shacks.)

 After the ANC was legitimized and subsequently won the first democratic national elections in 1994, there have been loopholes in the idea of black liberation.
-In essence, this was replaced by individual ambitions in business and politics and employment benefits were, and still are given to ‘comrades’, and family ties.
-Even the Broad Based Black Economic Empowerment programme is a corruption mechanism on its own, meant to empower the elite instead of honest workers and start ups.
+In essence, this was replaced by self-interest in business and politics and employment benefits and other opportunities (tenders/ government contracts were, and still are given to ‘comrades’, and family ties.
+Even the Broad Based Black Economic Empowerment programme was used as a corruption mechanism, even though it was meant to empower honest workers and start ups, but instead the elite – black and white.

 The same comrades who once fought for our liberation, are responsible for our Social & Economic Oppression.

 In modern South Africa, the struggle for socio-economic independence is as real today as it was under the Apartheid regime.
-The large majority of Africans are still living in rural areas with inadequate opportunities regarding basic necessities such as dignified housing, food and clean, running water.
+The large majority of black South Africans are still living in rural areas with inadequate opportunities regarding basic necessities such as dignified housing, food and clean, running water, and some don’t even have flushing toilets.

 Promises have been withheld by money loving politicians who skim the budget meant for the poor, redirecting it to their individual interests and going without any punishment.